What is the sign for "dog" in American Sign Language?

 Etymology: This ASL sign may look like a snap to a naive eye but it's actually a fingerspelled loan derived from the three letters "D-O-G".

-Variation: Dominant palm tapping on the thigh.
+Variation: Dominant palm taps on the thigh twice.
 This is kind of obsolete or simply less used.
-It's often used with babies for easier production.
+It's often used with babies as part of "parentese" or "motherese".

 Learner tip: You don't need to sign the combination of fingerspelled loan #DOG and tapping on the leg (as in a compound word) as commonly seen in non-native signers.
-This is the signature of hearing accent. :) Although, this doesn't really apply to parentese with baby when Deaf parent uses both ASL variations (not the compound of it).
+This may be one of some hearing accent. :) Although, this doesn't really apply to parentese with baby when Deaf parent uses both ASL variations (not the compound of it).

 Watch how a child acquires the ASL sign DOG in a time lapse from baby to kindergarten age, including fingerspelling the word and signing the lexicalized loan.

 Interesting to watch how the brain processes differently for fingerspelling (equivalent to writing letter by letter) and fingerspelled loans (equivalent to whole words, not letter by letter).

 It's not unusual to see owners or trainers using hand signals with dogs.
 However, in most cases, Deaf speak regular ASL with their dogs in the same way hearing caregivers speak English with their dogs.